hariprasd/hariprasd/README.md

 ### **Short Description:** <br>
 <details><summary>Click here</summary>

-- I have *4 years* of Design experience and I have contributed to *15+ startups* in their growth<br>
+- I have *4 years* of Design experience and I have contributed to *25+ startups* in their Visual presence & Digital growth 🚀<br>
-- I always loved to *collaborate with the budding businesses & small scale startups*<br>
+- I always loved to collaborate with the budding businesses & small scale startups ⚙️<br>
 - I have *3 year* experience in *UIUX Design* and I have *audited the Google's Professional Course on UXD*<br>
-- I am professional with *Figma, XD, Photoshop, Illustrator, Blender, InDesign, and a intermediatory level programming* <br><br>
+- I am professional with *Figma, Photoshop, Illustrator and whole Adobe suite, Blender,  and a mediocre developer & coder* <br><br>
+- Learnt Technologies & Tools like Git, Heroku, Vercel, Node, AI & ML etc.. & Languages like Py, Js, C etc..

 </details>